giampaolo/psutil/docs/index.rst

     (the most important value is "private" memory).
     If *grouped* is ``True`` the mapped regions with the same *path* are grouped together and the different memory fields are summed.
-If *grouped* is ``False`` every mapped region is shown as a single entity and the namedtuple will also include the mapped region's address space (*addr*) and permission set (*perms*).
+If *grouped* is ``False`` each mapped region is shown as a single entity and the namedtuple will also include the mapped region's address space (*addr*) and permission set (*perms*).
     See `examples/pmap.py <https://github.com/giampaolo/psutil/blob/master/examples/pmap.py>`__